projectatomic/dockerfile_lint/README.md

 By default, the linter runs in strict mode (errors and/or warnings result in non-zero return code).
-Run the command with '-p'  or '--permissive to run in permissive mode:
+Run the command with `-p`  or `--permissive` to run in permissive mode:

             atomic run projectatomic/dockerfile-lint -p